mciwing/mciwing.github.io/docs/yolo/index.md

         ```

+#### Localization
-- **Object Localization**: Determining the exact location of an object within an image.
+Determining the exact location of an object within an image.

+#### Detection
-- **Object Detection**: Identifying and locating multiple objects within an image, effectively combining classification and localization.
+Identifying and locating multiple objects within an image, effectively combining classification and localization.

 ???+ example "Example: Detection"